probberechts/soccerdata/docs/usage.rst

 From this point you can:

+- Look at the example notebooks for each :ref:`Data source <datasources>`.
 - Take a deep dive into the :ref:`API <api>`.
 - Give us feedback or contribute, see :ref:`Contributing <contributing>`.